Trading 101: How to Trade with Fibonacci Levels

 If momentum is really strong and buyers continue to enter the market, the price may reach 161.8% and 262%.
 These targets will often coincide with smaller Fib extensions calculated from subsequent retracements.

 Fib levels can be used on their own to find potential entry and exit points.
 However, they are usually used in conjunction with momentum indicators, trend lines and moving averages.
-They are also a key component of Elliott Wave analysis, and anyone wanting to use EWA could look at learning to using them.
+They are also a key component of Elliott Wave analysis.